 - Does the business collect its bills?
 Here come the most important stats.
 Business must maintain account receivables and cash payments and the plan should have updated figures as of last month.

 - Does the business pay its bills?
 Exactly like you maintain the incoming records, the outgoing payments must also be updated regularly and the latest data should be updated in the business plan.

 - Does the business control expenses?
-This is a big plus to add in the business plan and especially in case of startup expense control efficiency increases the chances of acceptability.
+This is a big plus to add to the business plan and especially in case of startup expense control efficiency increases the chances of acceptability.

 - Are the officers committed to the business?
 This is more theoretical to explain, however, you can play your own creativity to optimize this area.
 Highlight team and individual achievements in a way that tells how committed people you have!

 - Does the business have a profitable operating history?
 This is a must for any running business, however, in case of a startup where operations are either not started or else have just been started, any supporting stats from market research or something from the Beta Testing can work great here.

 - Are sales growing?
 This probably doesn’t need any explanation; all you need is to have updated stats.

 - Are profits increasing as a percentage of sales?
 Make sure to have this answer in your business plan, simply by doing simple math with sales and profits.

 - Is there any discretionary cash flow?
 If you have, you can adjust the benefit and if you don’t have, it’s not a problem; just have the answer with you.